Purple Heart Day: Honoring America’s Brave Heroes

 Purple Heart Day, also known as National Purple Heart Day or Purple Heart Recognition Day, is observed every year on August 7.
 This solemn yet proud day honors the courage, sacrifice, and patriotism of the men and women wounded or killed while serving in the United States Armed Forces.

-- 📅 Quick Facts about Purple Heart Day
+- 📅 Quick Summary about Purple Heart Day

 - 🕰️ Purple Heart Day History